 Using Next Generation Sequencing (NGS) DNA in samples is PCR-amplified and sequenced using the latest sequencing and bioinformatic techniques.
 The sequences are compared to proprietary and public databases to generate a report on the relative abundances of species in your sample.
 Quantitative PCR is used in applications requiring determination of absolute abundance of individual taxa.

 The pollen of plants contains chloroplast DNA that can be sequenced.
 We are able to quantify the assemblages of pollen in air samples, dust, honey, or sediments of up to a few thousand years old.

 We can quantitatively reconstruct the diet of herbivores, omnivores, and certain carnivores.
-We can reconstruct what plants or invertebrates animals have eaten, and are rapidly expanding our capabilities to other organisms.
+We can reconstruct what plants, phytoplankton, fungi, invertebrates, or vertebrates animals have eaten, and are rapidly expanding our capabilities to other organisms.

-We understand that many cases require specialized procedures.
+We provide services to over a hundred academic researchers, state and federal agencies, conservation organizations, commercial enterprises, and hospitals.
 Our application scientists are available to consult on individual projects, tailor sampling and analysis protocols, and help develop new techniques.
 Contact us to discuss your projects.